astronomer/docs/astro/cloud-ide/deploy-project.md

 :::caution

 When the `astro_deploy.yaml` first runs, it automatically enables DAG-only deploys on your Deployment.
-DAG-only deploying is a feature that changes how DAGs and configurations are pushed to a Deployment.
+DAG-only deploying is a feature that allows you to deploy your DAGs directory independently of the rest of your Astro project.
 See [Deploy DAGs only](deploy-code.md#deploy-dags-only).

 :::